wp-plugins/thin-out-revisions/readme.txt

 == Changelog ==

+= 1.8 - Dec 20, 2014 =
+* Now you can use the memo editor also in the revision comparison screen.
+* WordPress 4.1 compatible.
+* Thanks for all reviewers and users.
+You encouraged me a lot.
+I wish all of you a merry christmas and a happy new year!

 = 1.7.2 - Oct 4, 2014 =
 * [Fixed] An Ajax error on IIS servers.
 * Japanese resources.